About Me

 If this post is more disjointed than usual, it's because I'm being driven mad by intermittent assaults on my eardrums.

-Every week, at about the same time, a contractor spends 15 minutes or so blasting air onto the expensive paving stones outside a luxury "townhouse" development behind the block of flats I live in.
-There were a few leaves on the ground, six or maybe seven, and he's chasing them, trying to corral them into a corner.
-Clouds of dust and grit are raised.
+Every week, at about the same time, a pair of men working for a contractor spend 15 minutes or so blasting air onto the expensive paving stones outside a luxury "townhouse" development behind the block of flats I live in.

-He wears ear-mufflers - just as well because the noise this petrol-powered blower makes is awful, echoing around the brick-clad walls of this hidden enclave of luxury homes.
+One of them wears ear-mufflers - just as well because the noise this petrol-powered blower makes is awful, echoing around the brick-clad walls of this hidden enclave of luxury homes.
 It sounds like one of those unsilenced mopeds beloved of trainee bikers.
 But this one's going nowhere, except to the next gated development which has a contract with the same property management company.
-For the rest of the morning we can hear his labours in the surrounding streets.
+And all the noise and stink of two revving two-stroke engines remains within the high-walled confines of this generally quiet zone.

 It's a sad refection on how easy it is for a privileged layabout like this writer to find an endless stream of things to complain about.
 Even in the depths of the worst global pandemic in 100 years, you find solace in moaning about trivial nuisances.
 But then it's the silly little things like this that finally break us.